-In a world full of training and running apps which collect mounds of data, Freeletics Running stands out.
+In a world full of training and running apps which collect mounds of data, Freeletics stands out.
 Because the truth is, you don’t need piles of meaningless data to become your most fit and confident self.

 Distance covered in recovery breaks

 The running workouts are not designed as hill sprints.
 Regardless of elevation, a “comfortable” distance run, or a workout run at a “moderate” or “fast” pace should still be run at those paces.
 Not faster, not slower.
 If you wanted to actively incorporate hills into your workout, you would have to know where each elevation begins and its values before you begin your run in order to know how fast to run up each one.

-For Athletes documenting their calorie intake or aiming for a calorie deficit, it can be useful to know how many calories they burn during a workout.
+For athletes documenting their calorie intake or aiming for a calorie deficit, it can be useful to know how many calories they burn during a workout.
 But the number of calories burnt is not the amount you are “allowed” to fill up on again.
 This is a common notion, but one that should be avoided at all costs.
-Treating yourself to something unhealthy because you burned 250 calories during a workout defeats the whole object and won’t allow you to lose weight.
+Treating yourself to something unhealthy because you burned 250 calories during a workout defeats the whole object and won’t encourage weight loss.
 Typical calorie recommendations on food packaging are very general and your actual needs can vary depending on your level of activity, genes and even on small aspects such as body temperature.